 Techniques to minimize capsular contracture after breast augmentation

 The effects of serrapeptase and other supplements are still unknown.
-Hence, we rely on tried-and-tested techniques to minimize capsular contracture rate, which I have explained below:
+Hence, most reputable surgeons rely on tried-and-tested techniques to minimize capsular contracture rate, which I have explained below:

 * Irrigation of the implant pocket with antibiotics.

 * Avoidance of smoking and second-hand smoke at least three weeks before surgery and during the healing stage.